Cefaclor

 About Cefaclor

-Cefaclor belongs to a class of drugs called 'antibiotics' used to treat several bacterial infections of the urinary tract, respiratory tract, ears, nose, throat, skin and soft tissue.
-The bacterial infection is a condition in which harmful bacteria grows in the body and cause infection.
-It can infect any part of the body and multiple very quickly.
+Cefaclor belongs to a class of drugs called antibiotics used to treat bacterial infections such as pneumonia (infection of lung tissue), bronchitis, throat infections including pharyngitis and tonsillitis, otitis media (middle ear infections), sinusitis (infection of the sinuses), skin and soft tissue infections, bladder and kidney infections.
+Bacterial infection is a condition in which harmful bacteria grow in the body and cause infection.
+It can infect any part of the body and multiply very quickly.
 Cefaclor does not work against infections, flu or cold symptoms caused by the virus.

-Take Cefaclor was prescribed by your doctor.
-You are advised to take Cefaclor for as long as your doctor has prescribed it for you based on your medical condition.
-You may experience vomiting, nausea, diarrhoea, vaginal itching, fever, and rash in some cases.
-Most of these side effects of Cefaclor do not require medical attention and gradually resolve over time.
-However, if the side effects persist or worsen, please consult your doctor.
+Use Cefaclor as prescribed by your doctor.
+You are advised to use Cefaclor for as long as your doctor has prescribed it for your child based on their medical condition.
+Cefaclor may cause side effects such as vomiting, nausea, diarrhoea, weakness or itching.
+Most of these side effects do not require medical attention and typically resolve on their own over time.
+However, if the side effects persist or bother your child, please consult your doctor.

 Uses of Cefaclor